fac-13/correl/README.md

 	- run the app: `npm start`

 ## Tech Stack
-- html
-- css
+- Express
-- javascript
+- Handlebars
 - d3
+- PostgreSQL
+- HTML/CSS
+- Tape/Supertest

 ## What we've learned
-We learned a considerable amount specifically roles and the iterative process of designing an app from scratch.
-What stands out from what we've learnt:
+We learned a considerable amount about the iterative process of designing an app from scratch.
+What stands out from what we've learned:
-- [x] Collaborative process in working in small dev teams.
+- [x] Collaborative process in working in small dev teams
+- [x] The various roles in a development team (ie. Scrum Master, QA, Devops, UX, etc)
+- [x] Using User Journeys/Problem Statements to guide a project and fine tune the end product
-- [x] The importance of the design process and figma sketch up before coding.
+- [x] The importance of the design process and figma sketch up before coding
-- [x] Testing with Travis.
+- [x] Testing with Travis
-- [x] Use of Handlebars.
+- [x] Importance of MVP
-- [x] Importance of MVP.
+- [x] Benefits of Technical Spikes

 ## Team Roles
 #### Eade - Scrum Master